msteinert/bstring/README.md

 of creating duplicate instances.
 The ampersand operator is useful for creating aliases to `struct tagbstrings` (remembering that constructed struct tagbstrings are not writable by default).

-CBStrings use complete copy semantics for the equal operator, and thus do not have these sorts of issues.

-### Integration With Microsoft's Visual Studio Debugger

-Microsoft's Visual Studio debugger has a capability of customizable mouse float over data type descriptions.
-This is accomplished by editting the AUTOEXP.DAT file to include the following:

-    ; new for CBString
-    tagbstring =slen=<slen> mlen=<mlen> <data,st>
-    Bstrlib::CBStringList =count=<size()>

-In Visual C++ 6.0 this file is located in the directory:

-    C:\Program Files\Microsoft Visual Studio\Common\MSDev98\Bin

-and in Visual Studio .NET 2003 its located here:

-    C:\Program Files\Microsoft Visual Studio .NET 2003\Common7\Packages\Debugger

-This will improve the ability of debugging with Bstrlib under Visual Studio.

 Security
 --------